calume/agileFlex/Data/README.md

 - 'HP_DistsGMMChosen.pickle' - Mean of each demand mixture. e.g. for 50 mixtures then there will be 50 rows of 48 half hours.
 - 'HP_DistsGMMWeights.pickle' - Weighting for each mixture. e.g. for 50 mixtures there will be 50 probabilities, adding up to 1.

-For AGILE the data has been filtered by Domestic Air Source heat pumps (many of the heat pumps were ground source and for social landlords) which took the dataset down to 84 customers.
-Demand for space heating and water heating is combined.

 The capacities of the heat pumps have been inferred by the maximum power drawn.
 Note: the data is supplied 2 minutely but for AGILE has been resampled to 30minutely (as per the other data), capacities calculated from 2mins are higher than those averaged over 30mins.